 It is important to note that, to the best of the authors' knowledge, the current work marks a first step enabling intrusive meshless PMOR.
-Therefore, we exercise the presented method on canonical numerical examples where solutions and behaviors are well understood.
+Therefore, we demonstrate this method on canonical numerical examples where solutions and behaviors are well understood.
 Future work will consider problems where meshless methods provide invaluable capabilities, such as free-surface flows and multiphase flows.
-Finally, the scope of the present work is to develop approximation infrastructure via meshless projection, i.e., construct low-dimensional approximations of SPH solutions.
-Therefore, hyper-reduction to achieve efficient and rapid cost savings is not included in this work, but is currently under development for future investigations.
+Finally, the scope of the present work is to develop an approximation infrastructure via meshless projection, i.e., to construct low-dimensional approximations of SPH solutions.
+Therefore, hyper-reduction to achieve efficient and rapid cost savings is not included in this work but is currently under development.

 The remainder of this paper is structured as follows.
-Section \ref{Section:Problem_formulation} introduces the SPH formulation employed as the meshless FOM.
+Section \ref{Section:Problem_formulation} introduces the SPH formulation employed, which is the meshless FOM of choice in the current work.
 Section \ref{Section:PBROM} presents the proposed meshless PMOR, including the construction of reference spaces and the composition operators that evolve meshless dynamics in a low-dimensional subspace.
 Numerical experiments are showcased in Section \ref{Section:NumericalExperiments}.
 Finally, conclusions and outlooks are provided in Section \ref{Section:Conclusion}. \\ \\ Mathematical notation: matrices are bold-italicized uppercase letters (e.g., $\bm{X}$ or $\bm{\Psi}$) and vectors are bold-italicized lowercase letters (e.g., $\bm{x}$ or $\bm{\phi}$).
 Italicized lowercase and uppercase letters (e.g., $t$, $\rho$, $N$, and $M$) are scalars, except as subscripts or superscripts which correspond to tensor, scalar indexing, or dimensional descriptors.
 Vector spaces and special operators are denoted by calligraphic letters (e.g., $\mathcal{G}$).
 Matrix functions and vector functions are denoted with parentheses following their corresponding letters (e.g., $\bm{\Psi}(\bm{x})$ or $\bm{x}(t)$).